 - QST 770 Advanced Derivatives

 - QST 772 Credit Risk

 - QST MF 794 Stochastic Optimal Control and Investment

 - QST MF 796 Computational Methods of Mathematical Finance

 - QST MF 921 Dynamic Asset Pricing with Frictions

 - QST MF 930 Advanced Corporate Finance

 During coursework, candidates are expected to prepare a paper suitable for publication.
-This paper will typically be presented to the Questrom School of Business faculty and doctoral students before the end of the second Summer Session in the program.
+This paper will typically be presented to the Questrom School of Business faculty and doctoral students before the end of the third year in the program.
 Students should consult with their department for individual department policies regarding the paper.
-The curriculum paper must be successfully completed and passed by the department in order for a student to sit for the comprehensive qualifying exam.

 Students must appear for a qualifying examination after completion of all coursework and the curriculum paper to demonstrate that they have: